 Samsung is sure to pack the S8 with its latest Exynos chipset for oodles of power, although we'd expect a Snapdragon 835 version too, and we'd expect to see a move to USB Type-C, following the move of the Note 7.
 On the software front, we'd expect the S8 to launch on Android Nougat with TouchWiz.
 Given Samsung's great experience, we'd not expect too many changes to Samsung's software experience.

-As the Samsung Galaxy S8 release date, we'd put money on it being Sunday 26 February 2017.
+As the Samsung Galaxy S8 release date, we'd expect it to be Sunday 26 February 2017, but rumours are also suggesting an April 2017 launch.

 Nokia is coming back to smartphones and it will be launching those phones in 2017.
 That's confirmed.